vanilla/mock-api-responses/vanilla-search-api/sites.md

 ## How to add your own

+1. Create a new git branch within this repo based on `master`
-1. Go to `vanilla-seach-api/src/Utils/Employees.php`
+2. Go to `vanilla-search-api/src/Utils/Employees.php`
-2. Add an entry for yourself.
+3. Add an entry for yourself.
 Your ID must be a multiple of 1000.
-3. Run the following
+4. Run the following

     ```sh
-    cd /path/to/mock-api/responses
+    cd /path/to/mock-api-responses
     composer install
     ./bin/build-sites
     ```

-4. Make a PR to this repo with the resulting changes.
+5. Make a PR to this repo with the resulting changes.

 ## Notes on uniqueness